Frequently Asked Questions

 • Certain laws are derived from sharia.
 In Arabic, the term for such laws is fiqh.

-• There is no evidence that Muslims want to impose sharia on other Americans, and since Muslims only make up 1-2% of the US population, such a claim is not only baseless, but ludicrous and is meant to foster irrational fear of Muslims.
+• There is no evidence that Muslims want to impose sharia on other Americans, and since Muslims only make up 1-2% of the US population, such a claim is not only baseless, but ludicrous and is meant to foster Islamophobia or an irrational fear of Muslims.

 • While sharia provides basic principles; fiqh is the process of working out concrete applications of sharia to specific questions and circumstances, resulting in laws.